adamheins/mm-docker/README.md

 ## Usage

-* The name of your image must be in a file called `image_name.txt`.
+1. The name of your image must be in a file called `image_name.txt`.
-* `build-image.sh` builds the image named in `image_name.txt`, following the directions laid out in the `Dockerfile`.
-You need to run this to initially build the image and rebuild it if you make changes to the Dockerfile.
+2. Run `build-image.sh` to build your image, based on the provided Dockerfile.
-* `new-container.sh` creates a new container from the latest image and automatically attaches to it.
-The container shares your home directory.
+   This only needs to be done once unless you make changes to the Dockerfile.
-* `restart-container.sh` restarts an existing container that has been stopped.
+3. Run `new-container.sh` to create a container from your built image.
+This only needs to be done once unless you wish to reset the environment of the container.
+This script will also automatically enter the newly created container.
-* `attach-to-container.sh` attaches to an already-running container.
+4. If an existing container has been stopped (e.g., if you restarted your computer), run `restart-container.sh` to restart it.
+This does **not** automatically enter the newly created container; to do this, run `attach-to-container.sh`.
+You can also run `attach-to-container.sh` from any new terminal sessions to attach to the same running container.

 ## Sourcing ROS